salsemgeest/salsemgeest/README.md

 # Hi there, I'm Stefan 👋

+🚧 This section is currently under construction.
+Check back soon for updates! 🚧

 ## About Me
 I am a Bioinformatics graduate with a passion for data analysis, genetics and biomedical research.
 I completed my studies at Hogeschool Leiden, specializing in Bioinformatics.
 During my internship at the Comparative Genetics and Refinement department at the Biomedical Primate Research Centre, I gained valuable experience in analyzing transcriptomic data.